Please call to book an appointment for your annual review.

 For School Leavers Immunisations, you will receive a card from the Patient Practitioner Service informing you that the injections are due, but then you must ring the Surgery and book an appointment with the Practice Nurse for this.

-If you want more information about Immunisations why have a look at our.
+If you want more information about Immunisations why have a look at our Immunisations page.

 We all feel low or down at times,but sometimes problems can become worse and affect our day to day lives.
 You may feel alone or panicky, find yourself crying a lot, find difficulty doing every day tasks or not getting so much pleasure out of life.
 You may feel like nothing can de done to help you feel better.
 If you feel like this and would like support, please contact your GP.

-Your GP may refer you to.This is a new service to help people in Somerset access appropriate mental health support quickly and easily, providing the help you need when you really need it.
+Your GP may refer you to Talking Therapies Service.This is a new service to help people in Somerset access appropriate mental health support quickly and easily, providing the help you need when you really need it.
 Once referred you will be contacted by a wellbeing coordinator to talk about your situation and identify the service that most suits your needs.

-Diabetic checks are carried out by Anna (Assistant Practitioner).
+Diabetic checks are carried out in two parts.

-For a diabetic check you will now need to book only 1 appointment.
+For a diabetic check you will now need to book the first appointment with either Lauren or Emma (Health Care Assistant).
 This will be a 30 minute appointment.
 Please remember to bring your blood sugar monitoring book and a urine sample.
-When your results are back Anna will work with Lisa (Practice Nurse) and Dr Regan to arrange an appropriate follow up.
+Lauren or Emma will then arrange an appointment with Lisa (Practice Nurse) when your results are back.
+Lisa will liaise with Dr Regan to arrange an appropriate follow up if required.

 Patients are seen on an individual basis for a variety of conditions such as diabetes, high blood pressure, raised cholesterol, irritable bowel syndrome, coeliac disease and food intolerance.
 A wide range of age groups are seen from children to the elderly and domiciliary visits are possible for house-bound patients.